RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 Unit types are subtypes of primitive types that contain exactly one primitive value.
 For example, the string `"foo"` has the type `"foo"`.
-Since Javascript has no built-in enums, it is common to use a set of well-known strings instead.
-Unions of string literal types allow Typescript to type this pattern:
+Since JavaScript has no built-in enums, it is common to use a set of well-known strings instead.
+Unions of string literal types allow TypeScript to type this pattern:

 ```ts
 declare function pad(s: string, n: number, direction: "left" | "right"): string;